Larose, Louisiana: Demographics

+Larose first appeared as an unincorporated place in the 1950 U.S. census; and a census designated place in the 1980 United States census.

 As of the 2020 United States census, there were 6,763 people, 2,671 households, and 1,839 families residing in the CDP.

 Government and infrastructure

 The United States Postal Service operates the Larose Post Office.

 Education

 Lafourche Parish Public Schools operates public schools.